Scarb: The Package Manager

 Installation

 Scarb is cross-platform, supporting macOS, Linux, and Windows.
-For installation, refer to the Chapter 1 setup guide.
+For installation, refer to the Basic installation guide.

 Cairo Project Structure